learning2hash/learning2hash.github.io/tutorial.md

 }
 </pre>

 The original Matlab code supplied by the authors is [here](https://github.com/sjmoran/GRH).
-This tutorial will train the model on the CIFAR-10 dataset and benchmark retrieval effectiveness against LSH.
+We will code up a version of the model in Python 3.
+This tutorial will train the model on the CIFAR-10 dataset and benchmark retrieval effectiveness against LSH (random projections).

 <pre>
 ALPHA = 0.9